tomasmark79/snake-in-shell-cpp/README.md

 ## License
 Snake Forever is open-source software, released under the unlicense.
-Initial author is Tomáš Mark 2024.

-For more information, visit the [GitHub repository](https://github.com/tomasmark79/snake-forever).